-This new online course in Psychology provides a foundation in the core disciplines of psychology, the major theoretical and experimental approaches and the latest research.
-The course content can be taken at your own pace, where all the content is presented online in step-by-step modules containing a variety of lectures and exercises to enhance your learning and includes non-compulsory live online tutorials to engage with other students and teaching staff.
+This new online course in Psychology provides a concise introduction to psychology, covering the key theoretical and experimental approaches to modern psychology including the latest research findings.
+This course can be taken at your own pace, where all the content is presented online in step-by-step modules containing a mix of lectures, videos and online exercises to enhance your learning and knowledge in a field relevant for a wide range of degree programs.

 1. Define and describe what psychology is and the historical and contemporary approaches to understanding the interaction between mind and body.